toyoh3232/toyoh3232/README.md

 - Type systems (soundness, Hindley–Milner systems)
 - Formal logic (Curry–Howard correspondence)

 Last but not least, I am not such a fan of OOP, many people tend to misunderstand or overuse the OO since it often gets things more complicated.
-Something like 'Dependency Injection' is just 25-dollar term for a 5-cent concept.
+Something like 'Dependency Injection' is just another 25-dollar term for a 5-cent concept.
 Fortunately, many programming paradigms have been invented in these years.

 ## 🔧 Technologies & Tools